anisotropi4/arctic-tern/README.md

 # artic-tern
-Network simplification using image skeletonization
+GeoJSON network simplification using raster image skeletonization and Voronoi polygons

-# Initial commit
-This is an initial commit of code to simplify a road network where you have parallel edges, braiding and loops into a route based simplified linear network.
+The load GeoJSON file, use Voronoi polygons to simplify network, and output GeoPKG layers corresponding to the input, simplified and primal network

-The sample data set is of Queenstreet in Edinburgh.
-There is a glitch with a four-way node that needs fixing.
+The sample data set is of Queenstreet in Edinburgh kindly shared by Robin Lovelace

+## Skeletonization
+This creates a simplified network by applying skeletonization to a buffered raster array

+## Voronoi
+This creates a simplified network by creating set of Voronoi polygons from points on the buffer

+## Notes
+Both are the skeletonization and Voronoi approach are generic approaches, with the following known issues:

+* This does not maintain a link between attributes and the simplified network
+* This does not identify a subset of edges that need simplification
-Although a generic approach, the lines are a bit wobbly
+* The lines are a bit wobbly